solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Make individual account multi-signature

 1. **Choose the relevant wallet**
-2. **Click the “three-dots” button on the top right corner of the page to open the wallet menu.
+2. **Click the “three-dots” button on the top right corner of the window to open the wallet menu.
 Choose "manage signers".**
 3. **Click "ADD CO-SIGNER" on the top right corner of the page.**
 4. **Add the public key of the co-signer and enter the number of required co-signers for every transaction.
 Click "APPLY CHANGES" to confirm it.**
    ![null](/images/cosigners.png)
+p.s.
+"Required signatures" mean the number of accounts needed to authorize a transaction.
 5. **To remove a co-signer, simply click the "cross" icon next to the public key of the co-signer.**

 ### Create Multi-Sig Transaction